onflow/docs/docs/evm/cadence/batched-evm-transactions.md

 3. Attempts to mint a `MaybeMintERC721` token

 But how does our Flow account interact with EVM from the Cadence runtime?
-As you'll recall from the [Interacting with COA](./interacting-with-coa.md) guide, we use a Cadence-owned account (COA) to interact with EVM contracts.
-This COA is a special resource, providing an interface through which Cadence can interact with the EVM runtime.
-This is importantly
+As you'll recall from the [Interacting with COA](./interacting-with-coa.md) guide, we use a Cadence-owned account (COA) to interact with EVM contracts from Cadence.

-***in addition*** to the traditional routes you'd normally access normal EVMs - e.g. via the JSON-RPC API.
+A COA is a [resource](https://cadence-lang.org/docs/solidity-to-cadence#resources) providing an interface through which Cadence can interact with the EVM runtime.
+This is importantly ***in addition*** to the traditional routes you'd normally access normal EVMs - e.g. via the JSON-RPC API.
 And with this interface, we can take advantage of all of the benefits of Cadence - namely here scripted transactions and conditional execution.

 So in addition to the above steps, our transaction first configures a COA in the signer's account if one doesn't already exist.
-It then funds the COA with enough FLOW to cover the mint cost.
+It then funds the COA with enough FLOW to cover the mint cost, sourcing funds from the signing Flow account's Cadence Vault.
 Finally, it wraps FLOW as WFLOW, approves the ERC721 contract to move the mint amount, and attempts to mint the ERC721 token.

-Let's see what this looks like in the Cadence code.
+Let's see what each step looks like in the transaction code.

 ### COA Configuration

 The first step in our transaction is to configure a COA in the signer's account if one doesn't already exist.
-This is done by creating a new COA resource and saving it to the signer's storage.
+This is done by creating a new COA resource and saving it to the signer account's storage.
 A public Capability on the COA is then issued and published on the signer's account, allowing anyone to deposit FLOW into the COA, affecting its EVM balance.

 ```cadence
 /* COA configuration & assigment */